 The right kind of lighting

 When all of the renovations mentioned above are done, it’s time to think about removing the previous basement gloom and installing proper lighting.
 That’s an important part of interior decorating and making an area comfortable.
 Choose warm lights that cover a lot of space.
 Ceiling fixtures and lamps will create a cozy atmosphere.
 Ambient lighting and accent lighting are great for remodeled basements.
+You could even get funky and look into buying some neon lights for your home.
+These are great for making any bedroom or living space brighter and more colourful.

 Caption: When turning your basement into a living space, lighting will make all the difference.